Vauxhall Astra: Third generation (1991–1998)

-Released in 1991, the Mark 3 model was essentially an evolution of the Mark 2, rather than a complete redesign.

-While Vauxhall had retained the Astra name, this generation was the first to be called Astra by Opel (succeeding the Kadett E), and the first to also be sold by Holden.
-It was offered as a three or five-door hatchback, a saloon, and an estate.
+The Mark 3 Astra was released in October 1991.
+While Vauxhall had retained the Astra name, this generation was the first to also be called Astra by Opel (succeeding the Kadett E), and the first to also be sold by Holden.
+It was offered as a three- or five-door hatchback, a saloon, and an estate.
 A cabriolet was also offered, designed and built by Bertone.

 The Astra was sold as a Holden first in New Zealand in 1995, and then in Australia in 1996.
 The first models were imported from the UK, then later from Belgium.
 The Holden Astra nameplate had originally been placed on a rebadged Nissan Pulsar, first sold in Australia in 1984.

+Initially, the car launched with refreshed versions of the GM Family I and Family II engines from the two previous generations, but now fitted with fuel injection and catalytic converters as standard to satisfy European emissions legislation.